Types of Soundproofing products

 Reducing Impact Sound (on a tiled floor)

 Impact Sound is the type of noise Marmox SoundBoard was designed to reduce.
 It is the noise that is transmitted through tiling and through the floor and other building elements.
 The SoundBoard effectively removes the solid link between where the impact happens (i.e. the footfall on the tile) and the ceiling by placing a layer of rubber foam between so that the sound waves do not have a medium which they can pass through.

 Marmox SoundBoard is a tile backer board for floors designed to reduce the noise that can be heard in the room or flat below.

 Ceramic tiles on floors can make noises such as footsteps sound even louder in the room below.
 Many local authorities do not allow tiled bathrooms in shared accommodation for this very reason.
 Marmox Soundboard enables floors to be tiled without the danger of causing noise pollution to the people in the room or flat below.
 The boards are available in two thicknesses: 8mm and 12mm.
 Both thicknesses contribute a noise reduction of approximately 20dB, the difference in the two thicknesses is that the 12mm board provides more thermal insulation than the 8mm version.

-It is however much more than just an impact sound reduction layer; it provides decoupling so that movement in the floor is absorbed by the board and not by the tiles so the tiles don’t crack, it is completely waterproof and because of the layer of synthetic rubber it provides even better insulation than the standard Multiboard.
+It is however much more than just an impact sound reduction layer; it provides decoupling so that lateral movement in the floor is absorbed by the board and not by the tiles so the tiles don’t crack, it is completely waterproof and also provides thermal insulation.
 This means that as well as reducing the impact of sound, they are fully waterproof and help to lock in the heat in the rooms where they are fitted.